Diego-Equis-Nunes/cse15l-lab-reports/lab2.md

 ## Web Server

+The file `StringServer.java` is a java file with code intializing a web server that supports requests to add and track strings to the web server.

 The following code block are the imports, handler class and initialized variables for the `StringServer.java` created:

 ```